rafatmunshi/LibraryManagement/README.md

 3. Open provided Tomcat 8.5/bin and run startup. (it has the required war file in its webapp folder so runs the project on startup on localhost:8080 by default)
 4. Install and start MySQL. (works with default settings. username- "root", blank password on localhost:3306)
 5. Import in it the library.sql file provided.
 This has the table and entries needed to run the BackEnd Integration tests.
-(Please note, after one run of the integration tests, the table state has to be reset back to the earlier state- borrower_id has to be made 0 for both books to rerun the integration tests again successfully)
+(Please note, after one run of the integration tests, the table state has to be reset back to the earlier state- borrower_id has to be made 0 for both book copies to rerun the integration tests again successfully)
 6. To check the APIs only, do the appropriate endpoint calls from Postman.

 Story 1-